thinkpad20/kirei/README.md

 getTyped()
 ```

-But in truth the two are quite different, because under the surface the Haskell code is a single expression using a sophisticated system of monads and lambda functions, while the Python is simply a series of instructions, which happen to be doing IO.
+But in truth the two are quite different, because under the surface the Haskell code is a single expression using a sophisticated system of monads, operators overloaded via type classes, and lambda functions.
+On the other hand, the Python is simply a series of instructions, which happen to be doing IO.

 Kirei moves to take many of the best parts from Haskell, such as its static typing, type classes, operators-as-functions, pattern matching, and more, but use a different approach to maintaining functional purity and IO.
 Kirei handles these things through *tokens*, a system by which an argument is passed which does nothing on its own but